se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 Angular uses two-way data binding as opposed to popular tools like React that use one way data binding.
 How does this help?

 It ensures the exchange of data between the View and Model in a bi-directional manner.
-If the User Input changes, the data in the backend is updated by Angular.
+If the User Input changes, data in the backend is updated by Angular.
 Additionally, if the Model state (data) changes, the UI is updated automatically.
 This means reduced coding for developers.

 One-way data binding (used in React) involves uni-directional communication.
 If the model is changed, the changes are reflected in the UI.
 However, if the UI element changes the model state is not updated.
 Developers must provide this synchronization code.